fetchai/cosmpy/docs/api/aerial/tx.md

 Set amount.

-Ensures conversion to Optional[List[Coin]]
+Ensures conversion to expected resulting type Optional[Coins]

 **Arguments**:

-- `value`: The amount value to set using str or Coin or List[Coin] representation of the amount value
+- `value`: The amount represented as one of the following types: str, Coins, List[Coin], List[CoinProto], Coin or CoinProto.

 <a id="cosmpy.aerial.tx.TxFee.to_proto"></a>